-Following the consummation of the Business Combination, the Combined Company intends to develop an executive compensation program that is designed to align compensation with the Combined Company's business objectives and the creation of stockholder value, while enabling the Combined Company to attract, retain, incentivize, and reward individuals who contribute to the long-term success of the Combined Company.
-Decisions on the executive compensation program will be made by the Combined Company's Board and specifically through a compensation committee that the Combined Company's Board will establish.
+We intend to develop an executive compensation program that is designed to align compensation with our business objectives and the creation of stockholder value, while enabling us to attract, retain, incentivize, and reward individuals who contribute to our long-term success.
+Decisions on the executive compensation program will be made by our Board and specifically through a compensation committee that our Board will establish.